 Maryland Weather: Chilly temps expected this week

-Wind chills will make it feel even colder.
-Overnight lows will range from the upper teens in some western areas to the 20s elsewhere.

-Looking ahead to Tuesday through mid-week, high pressure will continue to control the area's weather, with sunny skies, and light winds as well as more chilly temperatures.
+BALTIMORE -- We are starting our Tuesday on a frosty and frigid note!
+Morning temperatures are in the upper 20s and low 30s.

+Despite the very cold start, our afternoon temperatures will be slightly warmer than Monday with highs in the upper 40s under solid sunshine!

+It's the type of day where you need the heavy coat but also the sunglasses.

-Tuesday's temperatures will be slightly warmer than Monday, with overnight lows in the 20s to low 30s.
+Tonight's temperatures will also be a tad warmer than last night.
+Instead if the mid to upper 20s, we'll bottom out in the low 30s.

-Wednesday will be like Tuesday, mostly dry with a few high clouds.
+Wednesday will feature another round of the upper 40s with a mix of sun and clouds.
 Winds will pick up again in the afternoon, with gusts up to 20 mph possible.
-Overnight lows will fall to the 20s for most, with teens in Western Maryland.
+That means our forecasted high of 48° will feel more like 40°.
+Overnight lows will fall into the 20s for most, with teens in Western Maryland.

-Thursday and Friday high pressure will keep conditions dry and seasonal.
-Cooler temperatures are expected on Thursday, in the 40s, then warming up to the upper 40s to low 50s Friday.
-Overnight lows will dip into the 20s again Thursday and Friday morning.
+High pressure will keep things dry and seasonal Thursday and Friday.
+Cooler temperatures are expected on Thursday when we only top out in the low 40s.
+For Friday, we make our way into the upper 40s.
+Overnight lows will dip into the 20s both Thursday and Friday morning.

 This weekend will see a continuation of the same.
 A mix of sun and clouds with highs in the 40s and 50s.